 The redrawing of U.S. House districts within states, following the constitutionally mandated decennial census and the apportionment of seats.
 State legislatures draw new districts based on the need to accommodate population declines or increases that result in the addition or subtraction of House seats apportioned to the state.

 A non-voting Member of the House that is sent to represent the constituents of an unincorporated territory.
-Unlike Representatives and non-voting Delegates, Resident Commissioners serve for four-year terms.
-(See Delegates)
+Unlike Representatives and non-voting Delegates, Resident Commissioners currently serve for four-year terms.
+Puerto Rico has had a Resident Commissioner in the House since 1901.
+(See Delegate)

 A derogatory name denoting an imposter or intriguer, especially in politics.
 In the 19th century, the popular press applied the name to white southerners who willingly worked within the system of the Union-backed state Reconstruction governments.